 - WordPress Experts in XYZ

 PPC marketing can drive targeted traffic to a website.
 The only question is, do you have the skillset to take advantage of it?

 If you don’t know PPC marketing, you can burn out a lot of cash in the process to ultimately quit.
 Tracking the right ROI metrics along with the ability to create a landing page to attract leads and generate sales.

 Google is not the only source of clients, and you can drive a lot of traffic and engagement from Facebook as well.
 The only question is how well you can target the right audience to a landing page or website and build your customer or client base.

 Many argue that Facebook advertising is not for everyone, but Amy Porterfield who is a genius in Facebook advertising has repeated in many of her webinars that there are very few businesses that can’t benefit with Facebook advertising.

 Anyone willing to learn Facebook advertising should follow Amy.

 4. Social Media Marketing

-You don’t need to be omnipresent but being on few selected channels that build your business is vital for every freelancer.
+You don’t need to be omnipresent but being on a few selected channels that build your business is vital for every freelancer.